grip-framework/grip/DOCUMENTATION.md

 # Helper Functions

-Helper functions are defined in: [DSL/Methods](https://github.com/grip-framework/grip/blob/master/src/grip/dsl/methods.cr), [Extensions/Context](https://github.com/grip-framework/grip/blob/master/src/grip/extensions/context.cr).
+Helper functions are defined in [Extensions/Context](https://github.com/grip-framework/grip/blob/master/src/grip/extensions/context.cr).
 Taking a quick look will help you understand more of the innerworkings of the Grip framework.

 # WebSockets